MANASLU CIRCUIT TREK

 THE D.I.Y.
 APPROACH

 Planning to pay as you go?
-Here’s an estimated figure for the cost of a Manaslu Circuit Trek based on trekking staff, accommodation, permits, food and transport to/from Kathmandu.
+Using the amounts outlined in the individual sections below, here’s an estimated figure for the cost of a Manaslu Circuit Trek based on trekking staff, accommodation, permits, food and transport to/from Kathmandu.

 Permits